 Describe your role as a skipper for a day charter.

-A: The role of a skipper consists of delivering the maximum amount of wow tailored to the guests.
+A: The role of a yacht charter captain or skipper consists of delivering the maximum amount of ‘wow’ tailored to the guests.
 Some families want to go snorkelling and see marine life and the sights, and the other half want to go from A to B. At the same time, you want try to make things as comfortable as possible; to serve drinks in the nicest way and keep the boat steady so they don’t get seasick or spill their drinks.

 What are the benefits of having a skipper?

-A: Having a skipper means that the guests can relax.
+A: Having a yacht charter captain means that the guests can relax.
 Often, their dream is to lie in the boat, while having a cocktail and soaking up the sun.
 With a skipper guests are able to fulfil this dream.
 Additionally, as soon as everyone has had a drink the skipper ensures the safety of all the guests by becoming the lifeguard.

 What is your favourite part of being a skipper?